 But how can you ensure that your company can adapt to the new model?

-One way is by establishing a digital platform, which underpins the shift to distributed additive manufacturing.
+One way is by establishing a digital foundation, which underpins the shift to distributed additive manufacturing.

-Such a platform should enable fast and secured data management, connectivity (both across different facilities and within the shop floor), traceability and automation.
+Such a system should enable fast and secured data management, connectivity (both across different facilities and within the shop floor), traceability and automation.